KlipperScreen/KlipperScreen/docs/Hardware/GPIO_35.md

 fbcon=map:11
 ```

-!!! warning Important
+!!! warning "Important"
-    do not add newlines to the file,  it must be 1 line with the options separated by spaces
+    Do not add newlines to the file,  it must be 1 line with the options separated by spaces